Conoco: History

-Under the leadership of Leonard F. McCollum, Conoco grew from a regional company to a global corporation in the years after World War II.
-Another rough patch for the company came during the 1970s oil crisis, from which it did not recover until 1981, when Conoco became a subsidiary of former rival DuPont.
+Under the leadership of successor Leonard F. McCollum, Conoco grew from a regional petroleum company to a global corporation in the post-war years after World War II of the late 1940s and into the 1950s.
+Another rough patch for the company came two decades later during the 1970s energy crisis, beginning with the 1973-1974 Arab oil embargo (resulting from the fourth Arab-Israeli conflict of the Yom Kippur War of October 1973), from which it did not fully recover until 1981, when Conoco became a subsidiary of former corporate rival DuPont company of Wilmington, Delaware.

-In 1981, cash rich and wanting to diversify, Seagram Company Ltd. engineered a takeover of Conoco.
-Although Seagram acquired a 32.2% stake in Conoco, DuPont was brought in as a white knight by the oil company and entered the bidding war.
+In 1981, Dome Petroleum made a tender offer for 20% of Conoco.
+More than 50% of Conoco shares were tendered, evidence that shareholders were unhappy, and several companies made their own tender offers to take over Conoco.
+Cash rich and wanting to diversify, Seagram Company Ltd. engineered a takeover of Conoco.
+Although Seagram acquired a 32.2% stake in Conoco, DuPont was brought in as a "white knight" by the oil company and entered the bidding war.
 Mobil Corporation, the nation's second-largest oil company at the time, also joined the bid, and borrowed $5 billion to bid for Cocono.
 In the end, Seagram and Mobil lost out in the Conoco bidding war.
-In exchange for its stake in Conoco Inc, Seagram became a 24.3% owner of DuPont.
+In exchange for its stake in Conoco Inc, Seagram became a 24.3% owner (almost one-quarter of stock / interest) of the DuPont company.
 By 1995, Seagram was DuPont's largest single shareholder with four seats on the board of directors.

 In 1998, DuPont sold 30% of Conoco, and in 1999, DuPont sold the remaining 70% stake it holds in Conoco Inc. When the independent Conoco went public in October 1998, under a retooled name, Continental Oil Company, it resulted in the largest IPO in history.
-In 2001, Conoco announced it has agreed to buy Gulf Canada for C$6.7 billion ($4.3 billion).
+In 2001, Conoco announced it has agreed to buy Gulf Canada for C$6.7 billion dollars (Canadian), (equal to $4.3 billion, in the United States currency).
 Conoco merged with Phillips Petroleum in 2002 to form ConocoPhillips.